pooja828/22/README.md

 Assignment work by the flaming hot "feeling 20 twoo" group in KIT202

 ## A1
-Distribution:
+Workload distribution:

-HD: Commander of Consistency: CSS + Site Navigation
+- HD: Commander of Consistency: CSS + Site Navigation
-PJ: Home page, archived
+- PJ: Home page, archived
-SK: login, create, about
+- SK: login, create, about

 Timeline:

+- meeting @morris miller library see messenger at 12:30
+- 21/3
+- 4/4
+- 11/4
+- 18/4
--
+- **19/4 IS HANDIN**

 - Site navigation